roberttaylor426/ws-lambda-workshop/README.md

 If everything worked, you should see a message telling you you've connected.
 Good job!

 (If you try to send a message from the WebSocket client you'll receive an error.
-We'll address that in a later exercise).
+We'll address that in the next exercise).